Simon Fraser University

-For complete details click on the College/University transfer page.
+For complete details, please click on the Transfer Credit page.
 You may then select the Canadian colleges or Canadian universities or Visiting student sub-tabs.

 You may be given consideration as a mature student if you are at least 23 years old, are a Canadian Citizen or permanent resident, and have attempted less than 24 units of transferable course work.

-For complete details on mature student admission visit the Mature Student information page.
+For complete details on mature student admission, please visit the Mature Student information page.

 Other Student (including Special Consideration)